 Good to know:

-In conclusion: now you know all the main points about the time in Montenegro, how locals relate to it and the opening hours of various shops and cafes.
+Now you know the essential facts about time in Montenegro, how the locals perceive it, and the business hours of various shops and restaurants.

 Resources to help you plan your dream trip to Montenegro